Nareshix/cpc/README.md

 - can exclude a file or a folder (--exclude <file> or --exclude <folder>)

 - Errors if input is neither file nor directory.

+- --tree dir to just  copy the tree structure that you would usually get after running `tree`

 The text file content then gets saved to ur clipboard (can use ```ctrl + v``` to start pasting)